ansistrano/symfony-deploy-example/README.md

-# Ansistrano Demo: Symfony Demo Deploy
+# Ansistrano Showcase: Symfony Application Deployment

 This is an example repository intended to show the usage of Ansistrano to deploy a Symfony 5 application in a [Homestead][1] Virtual Machine